chochodev/GroceryApp/ReadMe.md

 ```
 flask db upgrade
 ```
-This will update the database schema according to the changes made in the models.
+This will update the database schema based on the changes in the models.

+Note: Ignore any warning messages during the migration process and proceed.

+4. If you encounter any migration issues while using the development server after updating the `models.py` file, it is recommended to delete specific folders in your project's root directory to resolve the issues.

+   Note: This will delete all the data in the database

+   Delete the following folders:

+   - `__pycache__`
+   - `instance`
+   - `migrations`

+   Please exercise caution when deleting these folders, as they contain important files related to migrations and database configurations.

+   After deleting the folders, you may need to recreate the database and perform the migration again.

+   It's essential to have a backup of your data before proceeding with any database-related actions.

 License